 Hazelnut Oil

-Hazelnut oil is pressed from the nuts of the Corylus Avellana, a deciduous shrub common to Europe and Asia.
+Hazelnut oil is pressed from the nuts of the Corylus Avellana, a deciduous shrub commonly grown in many countries around the world.
 It is an effective soap making oil that is good for all skin types, especially those with oily skin.

 Hazelnuts